slightlynybbled/SerialDispatch/readme.md

 # Purpose #

 Sister library to the [Dispatch](https://github.com/slightlynybbled/Dispatch) project.

 # Project Maturity #

-The project has been informally tested but has very little test coverage at this point.
-Tests are separated into their own files and can be executed individually using pytest.
-Tests files are prefixed with `test_`.
-Tests can be executed using pytest:
+The project has some testing implemented.
+Testing is done using the `pytest` framework.
+Simply navigate to the root directory and execute

-    py.test test_frame.py
+    py.test

-In truth, I'm a bit weak in Python testing, so I could use some help here.

-I have verified that `serialdispatch` works on Python3 in Windows 10 and on the Raspberry Pi 2 (a Debian distribution).
+I have verified that `serialdispatch` works on Python3 in Windows 10 and on the Raspberry Pi 2 (a Debian distribution) within the [curve tracer project](http://www.forembed.com/category/curve-tracer.html).

 # Quick Usage Notes #